aravind-sadharani/chandraveena/src/blog/r11-veena-vani-bhimpalasi/index.md

 ---
-title: "Veena Vani - An Ancient Tradition"
+title: "Veena and Vani - An Ancient Tradition"
-date: 2020-04-12
+date: 2020-09-12
-image: "../../../images/ytthumb-jaunpuri.png"
+image: "../../../images/ytthumb-bhimpalasi.png"
 description: "Vocal music since Vedic times has been accompanied by Veena.
 In recent times, Sarangi, Harmonium and Violin are more common.
 Here we present a Veena-Vocal jugalbandhi(duet) in Raga Bhimpalasi in two parts.
 A Raga Alapana consisting of Alap, Jod and Jhala also known as Alapana and Tanam, and a composition based on a 12 beat cycle Chautala."
 ---

-<you-tube videoid="sldH_5uYvqc"></you-tube>
+<you-tube videoid="Nbp9bpglxko"></you-tube>
 <br>

-वीणा(Veena), वाणी(Voice) and वेणु(Bamboo flute) - the triumvirate of Indian music, three recoginsed mediums of expressing music since ancient times in Indian music.
-They were considered the supreme form of musical mediums in Gandharava Music (Celestial Music).
-It has been said that during Vedic rituals, especially, during Samagana rituals, the head priest was often accompanied by his wife on the Veena.
-Since then, however, both the music and the instrument Veena have evolved.
+In the tradition of Indian Classical music, **वीणा** (Veena), **वाणी** (Voice) and **वेणु** (Bamboo flute) represent a time honoured trio of mediums for performing music, recognized since the ancient times.
+They were considered the supreme form of musical mediums in *Gandharva Sangeet* (celestial music).
+It has been said that during Vedic rituals, especially, during *Samagana* rituals, the head priest was often accompanied by his wife on the Veena.
+Of course, since then a lot of time has passed and both the music and the instrument Veena have evolved.

-Till recent times, many Vocalists were often trained on Veena.
-Veena is a sensitive instrument capable of creating the most subtle of intonations, called microtones.
-Vocalists were often trained to sing with Veena, in order to be pitch perfect and master microtones.
+Till recent times, many vocalists were often trained on Veena.
+A Veena is a sensitive instrument capable of creating the most subtle of intonations, called microtones.
+Vocalists were often trained to sing with the Veena, in order to be pitch perfect and to be able to master microtones.
 Musicans like Muthuswamy Dikshitar, M S Subbalakshmi, Bande Ali Khan, Ziauddin Dagar were master vocalists and veena players.
-Even till the 18th/19th century, it was common for vocalists to be often accompanied by Veena.
-Today we often see vocalists accompanied by Violin, or Harmonium and sometimes by Sarangi.
+Even till the 18th and 19th century, it was common for vocalists to be often accompanied by Veena.
+Today we often see vocalists accompanied by violin or harmonium, or sometimes by Sarangi.

 In this session, we present a Chandraveena - Vocal duet in Raga Bhimpalasi.
 This is rendered in two parts.
-The first part is the Raga Alapana, consisting of Alap, Jod and Jhala, also known as Alapana and Tanam.
+The first part is the Raga Alapana, consisting of Alap and Jod, also known as Alapana and Tanam.
 The second part is the composition set to a rhythmic cycle of 12 beats, known as Chautala.

-Vocals have been rendered by Aparna Shastri.
-She is a trained vocalist under the master vocalist late Ustad Zia Fariduddin Dagar.
+We are pleased to feature Aparna Shastri on vocals.
+She is a trained vocalist under master vocalist late Ustad Zia Fariduddin Dagar.
 She has also received guidance from Pandit Uday Bhawalkar and Ustad Mohi Bahauddin Dagar.

+Concerts are often ended with what is called *Tani Avartanam*, where after the main rendition, the rhythm accompanist plays a solo.
+Here, after the completion of the Pallavi, Dhaval Mistry on continues on Pakhawaj, and plays a solo exploring the rhythmic variations of Chautala.

 ## Program Notes

 ### Raga Alapana in Raga Bhimpalasi
 Raga Alapana is an improvisation and a systematic presentation of a Raga.
 This part has no rhythmic accompaniment.
 This has three parts - Alap, Jod and Jhala.
+Here only Alap and Jod are presented.
 This format is also known as Ragam and Tanam.

 ### Pallavi (composition) in Raga Bhimpalasi set to Chautala
 Pallavi is a melodic phrase or lyrics set to a fixed set of beats in a rhythmic cycle.
 The improvisation here is creating interesting rhythm based melodic patterns while maintaining the framework of the Raga.
 This part of the performance is accompanied by Pakhawaj.

-Here, we have taken a traditional Dhrupad composition for exploration.
+Here, we present a traditional Dhrupad composition.
 The lyrics of the composition are:

-Sthayi/Pallavi: कुंजन में रचो रास अदभुत गति लिए गुपाल कुंडल की झलक देखि कोटि मदन टट को!
+**Sthayi/Pallavi** - **कुंजन में रचो रास अदभुत गति लिए गुपाल कुंडल की झलक देखि कोटि मदन टट को|**

-Antara/Anupallavi: अधर तो सुरंग रंग बांसुरी उपाय संग ऐसी छ बि देखि देखि इन्द्र धनुष पटको!
+**Antara/Anupallavi** - **अधर तो सुरंग रंग बांसुरी उपाय संग ऐसी छबि देखि देखि इन्द्र धनुष पटको|**

 Here are some notes about the Raga and the Tala.